Shafic2023/Employee-Attrition-Analysis-with-R-programming/README.md

 Employee Attrition Analysis with R (IBM Dataset )

 In the ever-changing business world, understanding and reducing employee attrition is crucial for the success of any organization.
 Employee turnover not only affects workforce stability but also has far-reaching implications for productivity and performance.
-In this article, we delve into the world of human resources data analytics, leveraging the power of R, a statistical programming language, to conduct a comprehensive analysis of employee attrition and its impact on performance.
+In this project, I delve into the world of human resources data analytics, leveraging the power of R, a statistical programming language, to conduct a comprehensive analysis of employee attrition and its impact on performance.
 By dissecting HR data and employees performance with statistical techniques, we aim to uncover valuable insights into the factors driving attrition and how it relates to workforce performance.
 Take this data-driven journey as we explore the patterns, correlations, and actionable strategies that can empower organizations to retain top talent and optimize their performance.
 The goal of this analysis is to model employee attrition and determine the most dominant contributing factors that govern this turnover.
                                    About Me